nithinp7/Pies/README.md

     - Parallelized collision detection
   - Node-Node collision detection / resolution

+## Plans
+- Currently Pies is being tested with the [Pies for Althea](https://github.com/nithinp7/PiesForAlthea) test application built on top of the [Althea](https://github.com/nithinp7/Althea) engine.
+- We plan to integrate Pies into Maya soon as well.
+- More details will be added once core features are complete.

 ## Projective Dynamics
 YouTube links:
 - [Projective Dynamics video 1](https://youtu.be/3i7e_A1Btxo)